ceedee666/cloud_based_is/README.md

 In order to work through the learning resources provided in the next section create the following accounts:

-1. Sign-up with the [M365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get access to your required sandbox landscape
+1. Sign-up with the [M365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get
+access to your required sandbox landscape.
+This is a two step process:
+  1. Sign up to the developer account using your university acount (https://learn.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program)
+  1. Add a Microsoft 365 developer subscription (https://learn.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program-get-started)
 1. Create a [GitHub](https://github.com/) account to collaborate with your team and present your project to the community
 1. Optional: Create your [Azure free trial](https://azure.microsoft.com/free/) account to get free access to Azure services